 Note: The file download via HTTP is typically faster than FTP.
-The current size of the file is just over 500MB.
+The current size of the file is just under 400MB.

-NOTE: The .SH file needs to have Executable permissions.
+NOTE: Once downloaded, the .SH file needs to have Executable permissions.
 To accomplish this, execute the following command:

 2. The script must be executed as root or by using sudo; if it is not, the following error will occur.